 - a.
-Employees subpoenaed for a DMV Telephonic Hearing which is scheduled at a time when the employee is off duty may utilize a Department telephone to call the DMV at the appointed time.
+Employees subpoenaed for a DMV Telephonic Hearing or a Department Administrative Telephonic Hearing which is scheduled at a time when the employee is off duty may utilize a Department telephone to call the DMV or call into the Administrative Hearing at the appointed time.
 Alternatively, the employee may call from a private or mobile phone. - b.
-Employees participating in DMV Telephonic Hearings shall be entitled to a minimum of two and one-half hours of overtime compensation and hour-per-hour overtime compensation thereafter for actual participation in the hearing. - c.
-There shall be no on-call compensation for DMV Telephonic Hearings. - d.
-Employees may not receive overtime compensation for DMV Telephonic Hearings in conjunction with any other type of court overtime compensation, unless the time spent in the DMV Telephonic Hearing extends beyond the other compensated time.
-Employees participating in DMV Telephonic Hearings while on call or while actually in Court shall only be entitled to the overtime compensation afforded by these activities.
-The exception to this rule is when the DMV Hearing extends past the time when the overtime compensation for the other court activity ceases.
-In such cases the employee shall be entitled to hour-for-hour overtime compensation for the actual time spent past the close of the other court activity. - e.
-Employees utilizing a private or mobile telephone to participate in a DMV Telephonic Hearing shall be entitled to reimbursement for out-of-pocket expenses excluding any roaming or long-distance charges associated with the use of a mobile telephone.
+Employees participating in DMV Telephonic Hearings or Department Administrative Telephonic Hearings shall be entitled to a minimum of two and one-half hours of overtime compensation and hour-per-hour overtime compensation thereafter for actual participation in the hearing. - c.
+There shall be no on-call compensation for DMV Telephonic Hearings or Department Administrative Telephonic Hearings. - d.
+Employees may not receive overtime compensation for DMV Telephonic Hearings or Department Administrative Telephonic Hearings in conjunction with any other type of court overtime compensation, unless the time spent in the DMV Telephonic Hearing or Department Administrative Telephonic Hearing extends beyond the other compensated time.
+Employees participating in DMV Telephonic Hearings or Department Administrative Telephonic Hearings while on call or while actually in Court shall only be entitled to the overtime compensation afforded by these activities.
+The exception to this rule is when the DMV Hearing or Department Administrative Telephonic Hearing extends past the time when the overtime compensation for the other court activity ceases.
+In such

-- f.
-Employees who utilize a Department telephone to participate in a DMV Telephonic Hearing while off duty shall not be entitled to overtime compensation for travel time spent reaching that telephone. - B. Overtime shall be compensated in accordance with provisions of Article 6.1 of this MOU.
+- cases the employee shall be entitled to hour-for-hour overtime compensation for the actual time spent past the close of the other court activity. - e.
+Employees utilizing a private or mobile telephone to participate in a DMV Telephonic Hearing or Department Administrative Telephonic Hearing shall be entitled to reimbursement for out-of-pocket expenses excluding any roaming or long-distance charges associated with the use of a mobile telephone. - f.
+Employees who utilize a Department telephone to participate in a DMV Telephonic Hearing or Department Administrative Telephonic Hearing while off duty shall not be entitled to overtime compensation for travel time spent reaching that telephone. - B. Overtime shall be compensated in accordance with provisions of Article 6.1 of this MOU.